 Isn't this a cute font?
 It's a great fit for personal projects, as it's free for personal use only.
 If you want to go further, make sure to look into a license.

 Here's another charming script font.
-It has so much potential.
+It has so much potential, even as free writing fonts for Cricut.
 Download it for free for personal use.
 Otherwise, you'll need to purchase a license.

 This bold, stylish font is free to use, and certainly worth downloading.
 Make sure to check out the extended license for copyright info and restrictions.